hermixy/GalileoGen2GPIO/README.md

 ```
 ### Step 3b - Read an Input

-Alternatively, if the GPIO is configured for input, you can read the current state with the following code:
+Alternatively, if the GPIO is configured for input, you can read the current logic level at the pin with the following code:

 ```C
 int fd;